sshilko/moar/_posts/2014-9-9-APNS-Workers.md

     Remember that the timeout value is the maximum time that will elapse;
     stream_select() will return as soon as the requested streams are ready for use.
 {% endhighlight %}

+#### Update Apr 2015
+ * Socket select timeout reduced to 0.5 sec doubling the performance
+ * PHP 5.2.23 & 5.6.7 completely breaks the funtionality, the code [stucks at fread()](https://github.com/duccio/ApnsPHP/issues/84) (for ~60 seconds) while trying to get error from service.